Liqwid-Labs/agora/agora/Agora/Effect/README.md

 ## Effect Datum

 This section explains basic structure of effect datum with `Treasury Withdrawal Effect`.
-Remeber that datums are specific to each effect;
+Remember that datums are specific to each effect;
 new datum needs to be redesigned and constructed specifically for other effects.